 Key West – Fort Zachary Taylor

-Explore the fort and spend time at the beach.
-The beach doesn’t have soft white sand, but most in the Keys don’t due to the reef but that’s OK.
+Explore the fort and spend time at the beach enjoying the Atlantic Ocean!
+The beach doesn’t have soft white sand beaches, most in the Keys don’t due to the reef but that’s OK.
 The color of the water and the ability to snorkel right off the beach make up for it!
-There is also a small resturant here where you can grab lunch and a beer.
+There is also a small restaurant here where you can grab lunch and a beer.

 Key West – Mallory Square

 Then head to Mallory Square for the Sunset Celebration.
 There are a variety of fun shows for the whole family.
 Yes, some of the comments can be a little crude (they do try really hard to make it family friendly) – but normally will go right over your kids head.
 We were able to drink from a coconut and enjoy some great food too.

 The Fury Ultimate Adventure is one of our favorite things we have done!
 Spend 6 hours on a large catamaran where they feed you all day and provide all you can drink soda plus beer and wine at the end the end of the trip.
 While you snorkel, parasail, jet ski and play on huge inflatables in the middle of the ocean.
 Such an amazing time!!